After arriving at a busy airport, head to the tranquil canals of La Serenissima. Learn about taking the train from Milan Malpensa Airport to Venice.

 Frequent Trains from Milan Malpensa Aeroporto to Venezia Santa Lucia

 Getting from the Malpensa Aeroporto railway station to Milano Centrale in the city center is as easy as taking the regional Malpensa Express.
 It takes about 50 minutes and runs twice an hour through most of the day.
-From Milano Centrale there are 82 high-speed Alta Velocità (AV) trains operated by Trenitalia leaving Milano Centrale for Venezia Santa Lucia every day.
+From Milano Centrale there are 82 high-speed Alta Velocità (AV) trains leaving Milano Centrale for Venezia Santa Lucia every day.

 The 167-mile (268-km) trip takes 2 hours and 35 minutes, with the first train leaving Milan at 7:05am and the last at 8:35pm.
 Ticket prices on this route range from $23-45.

 Italo trains serve both Milan and Venice, but not directly.
 Taking Italo requires changing trains in Bologna.
 It takes roughly an hour to travel from Milan to Bologna, and then another hour and fifteen to an hour and thirty minutes to travel from Bologna to Venice.
 You will also have to take into account the time waiting in Bologna for the next train.
 If you’re set on taking Italo from Milano Centrale to Venice, it is certainly an option, but if you’re focused more on efficiency, Trenitalia’s AV trains are the way to go.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.